Global Representation of the Conditional LATE Model: A Separability Result: Introduction

 \section{Introduction}

-In economics, self-selection into treatment is a common challenge in causal inference.
+Self-selection into treatment is a common challenge in causal inference.
 One approach, pioneered by \cite{heckman1976common}, is to impose a model on the selection process.
-Another approach is to invoke the assumption of \cite{imbens1994identification} and use instrumental variables to identify the local average treatment effect (LATE).
-While the LATE approach does not require explicit modelings of the selection process, \cite{vytlacil2002independence} shows that the two approaches are equivalent.
+Another approach is to invoke the assumptions of \cite{imbens1994identification} and use instrumental variables to identify the local average treatment effect (LATE). \cite{vytlacil2002independence} shows that the two approaches are equivalent, even though the LATE approach does not provide an explicit model of the selection process.
 Specifically, \cite{vytlacil2002independence} finds that the monotonicity and independence conditions imposed in \cite{imbens1994identification} together imply a nonparametric binary choice model, in which the instrument and the unobserved heterogeneity are additively separable in the latent index.
 When conditioning covariates are included, say, for instrument validity, the selection model representation can be established on a given value of covariates.
 Namely, holding fixed the value of covariates, imposing a (nonparametric) selection model is no stronger than imposing the LATE assumptions.

-However, in most empirical settings, a fully nonparametric analysis that conditions on each value of the covariates, is prohibitively data-demanding.
-It is typical to pool observations with different characteristics and to incorporate covariates in the selection model (e.g., \citealp{carneiro2011estimating} and \citealp{cornelissen2018benefits}).
-The estimation of treatment effects is carried over the whole sample instead of nonparametric subgroup analysis.
-The theoretical analysis of \cite{vytlacil2002independence} is local in the sense that covariate is fixed at a constant level.
-However, for practical reasons, most empirical works conduct global analysis that explicitly models covariates.
-This paper aims at filling this gap.
+However, in most empirical settings, a fully nonparametric analysis, conditioning on each value of the covariates, is prohibitively data-demanding.
+It is typical to pool observations with different characteristics and to incorporate covariates in the selection model (for example, \citealp{carneiro2011estimating} and \citealp{cornelissen2018benefits}).
+These empirical works conduct global analysis that explicitly models covariates while the theoretical analysis of \cite{vytlacil2002independence} is local in the sense that covariates are fixed at a constant level.\footnote{The terminology ``local'' also appears in the work by \cite{dahl2020nevertoolate} with a different meaning.
+They consider the weakening of the LATE assumption based on the outcome distributions rather than the covariates. } This paper aims at filling this gap.\footnote{In a recent paper, \cite{kline2019heckits} compares the selection model and the LATE approach when covariates are present.
+While they have established that, in the absence of covariates, the selection model and the LATE approach will yield numerically identical estimates, they also point out that their equivalence result does not hold when the covariates are introduced at least in the way covariates are usually modeled in empirical works.
+This paper addresses the same issue by characterizing the set of selection models that are equivalent to the LATE model when covariates are present.}